SharkSharp/MongoDB.EntityLikeFrameworkCore/README.md

 ## Next desired features:

-* Add data annotations for Models to describe indexes.
+- [ ] Add data annotations for Models to describe indexes.
-* Optimize Context to allocate instances only on demand.
+- [x] Optimize Context to allocate instances only on demand.
-* Add a utils to help in some queries.
-* Add appropriate support for MongoDB Options.
+- [ ] Add appropriate support for MongoDB Options.